Ruqqhy/Rukaiya/README.md

 Age and fare were moderately correlated with survival.

 🤖 Model Performance
 A logistic regression  were trained and evaluated using accuracy and precision metrics.
-The best-performing model achieved an accuracy of approximately XX% on the test data.
-(Replace with your actual results)
+The  model achieved an accuracy of approximately 79% on the data provided.